 - JNF UK has a legitimate interest in processing the data; and/or

 - It is necessary in relation to a contract or agreement which the person has entered into or because the person has asked for something to be done so they can enter into a contract or agreement; and/or

 - There is a legal obligation on JNF UK to process data.

 Where JNF UK relies solely on consent as the basis for processing data, we are required to obtain your explicit consent and you can modify or withdraw this consent at any time by notifying us in writing, although this may affect the extent to which JNF UK is able to provide services to or interact with you in future.
-You can give us consent by completing the details at the foot of this policy.

 - 2. What personal data is collected from you and where is it collected from?

 We collect the data necessary for JNF UK to pursue our charitable objectives, including but not limited to raising funds for environmental and humanitarian causes in Israel.
 Accordingly, data will be processed for operational purposes, fundraising and marketing, running events, keeping our supporters informed of our activities and the effective running of JNF UK through its professional staff, trustees and volunteers.

 Data collected and processed may include, but not be limited to: